LiCHihTseng/ShroomCycle/README.md

 <h4>Basic Operation</h4>
 Turning off the lights
 When you place your phone inside the ShroomCycle lamp, the pressure sensor detects it and automatically turns off the lamp.
-If multiple lamps are connected, all lamps will turn off when phones are placed in them.
+If multiple lamps are connected, lights will turn off based on when phones are placed in them.

 <h4>Syncing with friends</h4>
 The ShroomCycle system is designed to connect multiple lamps in different rooms.
 When all phones are placed in the connected lamps, the entire network of lamps will turn off, helping friends synchronize their sleep schedules.